Actual Nazi Steve Rogers: How to Save the American Superhero

 Come explore with me.

 First, some background: Steve Rogers is a comic book character created by Timely/Marvel in the 40s.
 He has traditionally fought evil as Captain America.
 Sometimes that evil is just nazis.
 Other times, it comes in the form of HYDRA, a group composed of former Nazi leaders.
 He was written by two Jewish men, partially to whip up support for the US entering WWII.
-He’s supposed to represent everything that is Delicious about America.
+He’s supposed to represent everything that is Good about America.

 Recently, Steve Rogers was unable to act as Captain America.
 This prompted Sam Wilson, AKA Falcon, to take up the mantle.
 Sam Wilson is black.
 This caused many, many racists to absolutely lose their collective shit.
 Sam Willson is still starring in his own series of Captain America stories, and he represents a continuation of the spirit of the Original character.